9 DIY Fruit Face Masks For Glowing Skin

 Infographic: 4 DIY Face Masks For Glowing Skin

 Fruits are an essential part of a balanced diet as they promote your overall health.
 They can also promote your skin health if included in your skin care regimen in the form of fruit masks.
 These fruit packs for glowing skin also offer several other benefits, like destressing the skin and being cost-effective.
-You can use fruits like mango, grapes, strawberry, kiwi, papaya, and banana.
+You can use fruits like mango, grapes, strawberry, kiwi, papaya, and banana and pineapple mask to make your beauty routine extra skin-friendly.
 If you find any of these packs are extremely fluid, you can add oats to the pulp to thicken.
 Applying these packs to exfoliated skin helps increase their effectiveness.

 Frequently Asked Questions